 The faculty at Kwantlen are committed to the philosophy that Nursing Informatics should be integrated throughout

 the program.
 To meet this directive, learning activities related to Nursing Informatics have been created by June Kaminski for every Nursing course in the programs,

-except the Consolidated Practice Experiences in the BSN program and the Capstone courses in the BSN-PB program.
+except the Consolidated Practice Experiences in the BSN program and the Capstone courses in the BSN-AE program.
 Faculty are dedicated to fostering computer literacy in all nursing students, and to help students

 realize the need to devise a long term personal plan to keep abreast of the quickly developing field of Nursing Informatics.